Days: 23 (Aug 12 – Sept 4, 2018)

 - Buy Guthook’s CT app [link] and download the topo maps and the satellite maps.
 I set out on the CT very spontaneously and didn’t have time to order the guidebook or handbook, but I didn’t ever feel like I needed them.
 Plus, the guidebook won’t have the latest water reports.
 If you’re used to the PCT app (or possibly other Guthook apps), note that 1) seasonal and reliable water sources do not have different icons, and 2) there are no campsite icons, but people will often mention potential spots in the comments.

 - Try an emergency poncho.
 If you don’t like it, it’s only a dollar or two, but I loved mine.
-Yes, you will look stupid and you will sound stupid because it’s noisy, but you can put your whole pack under it!
+Yes, you will look stupid and you will sound stupid with all the rustling, but you can put your whole pack under it!
 And the airflow makes it less stuffy than a jacket.
 And if you’re huddled up in the rain waiting out a storm, it’ll keep you much drier/warmer than a jacket.
 Lightning storms will probably not kill you, but hypothermia definitely can.

 - Consider investing more weight in your shelter.
-I loved my tarp and bivy setup on the Hayduke and PCT, but I went back to my old Fly Creek for this.
+I loved my tarp and bivy setup on the Hayduke and PCT, but I went back to my old Fly Creek tent for this.
 Thanks to the weather, I spent far more waking hours idling in my shelter than ever before (stock up on e-books!) and I found it worth the weight penalty to be extra comfortable.
-Plus, I would have wanted the tarp up nearly every night, which takes me longer than pitching a tent and would have been even slower above treeline without natural anchors.
+Plus, I would have wanted to put the tarp up nearly every night, which takes me way longer than the tent, especially above treeline without natural anchors.